 Commercial Auto Insurance: When the company owns vehicles, this coverage will provide the requisite physical damage, liability and other benefits to help the company afford the costs of wrecks or other vehicle hazards.

-Errors & Omissions Insurance: Professional advice or mistakes could cause clients a financial loss.
+Errors and Omissions Insurance: Professional advice or mistakes could cause clients a financial loss.
 This coverage can compensate them on behalf of the business.

-Surety Bonds: If you are contractually obligated to certain clients, then bonds will guarantee them that you will repay them if you cannot meet your obligations.
+Surety Bonds: If you are contractually obligated to specific clients, bonds will guarantee that you will repay them if you cannot meet your obligations.

-One further, critical benefit to include in your plan is known as builder’s risk coverage.
-This benefit will cover properties under construction, along with the requisite materials and equipment that will be used in the course of construction.
-If there is any benefit that you need as part of your construction insurance portfolio, it’s this benefit.
+Builders Risk Coverage: This benefit will cover properties under construction, along with the requisite materials and equipment that will be used in the course of construction.
+If you need any benefit as part of your construction insurance portfolio, it’s this one.

-The type of construction your business specializes in will have a significant impact on the types of risks you will face in your operations.
-A general contractor will not encounter the same types of hazards that an electrician or a roofer would.
-However, none of these contractors need benefits any less than the others.
-They just have to get the right policy combinations for them.
+The type of construction your business specializes in will significantly impact the types of risks you will face in your operations.
+A general contractor will not encounter the same hazards that an electrician or a roofer would, for instance.
+However, none of these contractors need lesser benefits than the others; they just have to get the right policy combinations for their needs.